Xcel Energy (NASDAQ:XEL) Updates FY 2022 Earnings Guidance

 Xcel Energy (NASDAQ:XEL) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $3.100-$3.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.170.
 The company issued revenue guidance of -.Xcel Energy also updated its FY 2021 guidance to $2.940-$2.980 EPS.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, October 20th.
-Shareholders of record on Wednesday, September 15th were paid a $0.4575 dividend.
-This represents a $1.83 dividend on an annualized basis and a dividend yield of 2.83%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, October 20th.
+Investors of record on Wednesday, September 15th were paid a dividend of $0.4575 per share.
 The ex-dividend date of this dividend was Tuesday, September 14th.
-Xcel Energy’s dividend payout ratio (DPR) is 65.59%.
+This represents a $1.83 annualized dividend and a yield of 2.87%.
+Xcel Energy’s payout ratio is 65.59%.

-In other Xcel Energy news, Chairman Benjamin G. S. Fowke III sold 54,348 shares of the firm’s stock in a transaction on Wednesday, September 1st.
-The shares were sold at an average price of $69.73, for a total value of $3,789,686.04.
-Following the transaction, the chairman now directly owns 200,555 shares of the company’s stock, valued at $13,984,700.15.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-0.21% of the stock is currently owned by company insiders.
+In related news, Chairman Benjamin G. S. Fowke III sold 54,348 shares of the business’s stock in a transaction on Wednesday, September 1st.
+The stock was sold at an average price of $69.73, for a total transaction of $3,789,686.04.
+Following the completion of the transaction, the chairman now directly owns 200,555 shares of the company’s stock, valued at approximately $13,984,700.15.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, SVP Frank P. Prager sold 3,150 shares of the company’s stock in a transaction dated Friday, October 29th.
+The stock was sold at an average price of $64.60, for a total value of $203,490.00.
+The disclosure for this sale can be found here.
+Insiders own 0.21% of the company’s stock.

 About Xcel Energy